 Disturbingly, without a physical model, the neighbors are left to decipher architectural language and blueprints, which they are not trained to do.
-The pattern of sometimes "improving" designs with the smallest effort - and then touting these tiny steps as meeting the ESDRB's requests - underscores the need for physical models.
+The pattern of sometimes "improving" designs with the smallest effort and then touting these tiny steps as meeting the ESDRB's requests - underscores the need for physical models.

 d) Side yards: For both safety and sunlight issues, neighbors requested side yards that went all the way through to the backyard.
-In fact, all the other houses on this block have such side yards - and the Guidelines specifically talk about the "relationship of individual"
+In fact, all the other houses on this block have such side yards - and the Guidelines specifically talk about the "relationship of individual buildings to their lots and their immediate neighbors (ESDRB)".